(Adult sexual situations)

 He continued to laugh as the driver’s window opened.
 Terrence’s face peered out, filling the window frame.
 “That’s why they call ‘im the Butler.”
 Terrence chuckled.
 “Ee opens doors,” Terrence said with a thick cockney accent.

 The two of them fell apart with laughter, and I almost felt compelled to join them from the sheer insanity of it.

-Terrence’s eyes shifted left, looking toward Robin, who caught his breath in between laughs.
-“Shall I give your date a ride home,sir?”
+Terrence’s eyes shifted right, looking toward Robin, who caught his breath in between bouts.
+“Shall I give your date a ride home, sir?”
 Terrence tee-heed.

 Robin answered with a nod and a waving finger as he tried to contain his laughter.

 “Ya take the piss out of me, sir,” Terrence said and then continued to cackle.